Jaguar S-Type (1963): Sales performance

 Though introduced in 1963, only a small number of S-Types was produced in that year.
 The S-Type did not manage to overtake the Mark 2's production figures until 1965.
 It repeated the feat in 1966, the year in which the Jaguar 420 and its badge-engineered partner the Daimler Sovereign were introduced.
 In 1967 the 420/Sovereign outsold both the S-Type and the Mark 2, despite a resurgence in the latter's sales that year.
 Both the Mark 2 and 420/Sovereign easily outsold the S-Type in 1967 and 1968.
 Sales of the S-Type in 1968, its last year of production, fell below four figures.
 Top seller in 1968 was actually the venerable Mark 2, potential buyers of both the S-Type and 420/Sovereign hanging back to wait for the new Jaguar XJ6.

 Introduced late in 1968, the Jaguar XJ6 was slightly larger than the S-Type and 420/Sovereign and swept them both from the Jaguar range, with the Mark 2 continuing as the 240/340.
 The 420G continued to be available until 1970.

-Production figures for each year of the S-Type's life were: